All Episodes

 alex jones

-It came out, then it got swept from the rug, Mavericks games.
+It came out, then it got swift from the rug Mavericks games.

 A whole bunch of kids got kidnapped at those and just disappeared.

-They find him in Oklahoma City being gang raped in a hotel room.
+And then they find them in Oklahoma City being gang raped in a hotel room.

 And that's the ones they found.